Brett208/OP2MissionRisingFromTheAshes/Readme.txt

 If you want to load the scenario into a different IDE, a C++11 compliant IDE is required.
 Your IDE will also need support for the windows API and the Outpost 2 SDK ver 2.1.

-Post Build Events: 3 post build events are remarked out (rem) to prevent them from copying files on another person's computer without their knowledge.
+Post Build Events: 3 post build events are remarked out (rem command) to prevent them from copying files on another person's computer without their knowledge.
 Remove the rem from the 3 lines to enable them.